charlesneimog/pd4web/Documentation/devs.md

 # Adding Externals Support (Devs)

-!!! warning "Content Intended for C/C++ Developers"
+!!! warning "For Developers of Pd Objects"
-    This section is intended for developers who want to interact with the `pd4web` project using JavaScript.
-If you are not a developer, you can skip this section.
+    This section is intended for those developing Pd objects and looking to add the object to `pd4web`.
+If this doesn't apply to you, feel free to skip this section.

-<p align="center"> Page to document the details of how you can contribute with <code>pd4web</code>. </p>

 ## <h2 align="center"> **pd4web**: Adding Support to Externals </h2>